dbsqp/evohome-to-influxdb/README.md

 # evohome-influxdbv2

 This is a docker container that pushes data from the Honeywell Evohome API to InfluxDB.
-Based on work of jankeesvw [evohome-to-influxdb] (https://github.com/jankeesvw/evohome-to-influxdb)
+Based on work of jankeesvw [evohome-to-influxdb] (https://github.com/jankeesvw/evohome-to-influxdb).

-Updated for InfluxDBv2 and non ruby based docker.
+Updated for InfluxDBv2 and python.

 ## How to run
 ```